alasca-association/tarook/docs/src/managed-services/vault.md

 Note: We cannot assume the existence of a publically available vault endpoint but must be able to interact with the vault cluster from the orchestrator.
 As a consequence we cannot make use of ansible's built-in vault modules but instead we have to jump into the vault pods to execute commands as our second-best option.

-## Bootstrapping

-Once [feature/vault](https://gitlab.com/yaook/k8s/-/merge_requests/553) has been merged, there will be the necessity to bootstrap a number of vaults.
-The general idea is to

-- use the tooling which comes with that MR to spawn a local vault on your work station
-- do a full `apply.sh`
-- create a snapshot of your local vault (`vault operator raft snapshot save`)
-- copy and restore the snapshot in your remote vault

-Ensure that the key parameters (total number of shares and the threshold) of your local vault match the ones of the vault deployed by `vault_v1`!
-Otherwise you won't be able to restore the snapshot.

 ## Vault Configuraton

 ```toml